f4exb/sdrangel/plugins/samplesink/fileoutput/readme.md

 You can also zap the 32 bytes header with this Linux command: `tail -c +33 myfile.sdriq > myfile.raw`

 To convert in another format you may use the sox utility.
-For example to convert to 32 bit (float) complex samples do: `sox -r 48k −b 16 −e signed-integer -c 2 myfile.raw -e float -c 2 myfilec.raw`
+For example to convert to 32 bit (float) complex samples do: `sox -r 48k -b 16 -e signed-integer -c 2 myfile.raw -e float -c 2 myfilec.raw`

 Note that you have to specify the sampling rate and use .raw for the file extensions.